After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a

-You can watch the Buffalo Sabres games on TV channels like Fox Sports East and the NHL Network such as NHL.TV.
+You can watch the Buffalo Sabres games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Buffalo Sabres make the playoffs this year?

-While we do not yet know if the Buffalo Sabres will make the playoffs this year, after they finished 8th in the East Division last season, it is safe to say their chances are very slim.
+While we do not yet know if the Buffalo Sabres will make the playoffs this year, they did not make the playoffs in 2021-22.

 Will the Buffalo Sabres get the 1st pick in the NHL draft?